olli991/mib-std2-pq-zr-toolbox/README.md

 Q: Where to find screenshots?
 A: In the root folder of SD card.
 You can also use `Toolbox -> Tools -> Move screenshots from root of all drives to the Toolbox drive` function to collect them in screenshots folder of Toolbox drive.

+Q: Is Toolbox compatible with non Navi (single SD slot) units?
+A: Yes, but to install you need to use console/telnet installation method.